brianLeeson/CIS322-proj6-mongo/README.md

 ## What is here

-A simple Flask app that creates and displays all the dated memos it finds in a MongoDB database and servers them to the user.
+A simple Flask app that can create, delete and display dated memos in a MongoDB database and servers them to the user.

 ## Installation and running
 Project only runnable with client_secrets.py, not included in the repo.